-The history of civil aviation in Rumania has been more than just interesting.
-There were four airline companies in Rumania in the period up to 1945.
+The history of civil aviation in Romania has been more than just interesting.
+There were four airline companies in Romania in the period up to 1945.
 These companies will be described here in full detail.

 Civil Aviation and Civil Air Register

 Rumania had an interesting aviation history.
 Despite the dark period after the Second World War, much information has been preserved on the development of civil aviation and the aircraft construction.
 Recent publication on Rumanian aircraft manufacturers has showed, that much is still unknown.
 One of the greatest names in the pre-Great War period is that of Traian Vuia, who on March 18, 1906 carried out the first flight of a heavier-than-air plane from Rumanian soil.
 The aircraft was designed, constructed and flown by him.
 His aircraft was one of the first to have a fixed undercarriage, which enabled it to take-off on its own power.